Best Fencing Swords Reviewed & Rated

 Q: Is fencing a form of martial art?

 A: There has been a debate about whether fencing should be recognized as an art or a sport.
 Olympic fencing has been deemed a sport while traditional fencing remains an art.

-Q: How do I clean a fencing sword?
+Q: How do I clean fencing swords?

 A: To prevent your blades from rusting, its often a good idea to hand-wash them often with a rag in cool water and soap.

-Q: What fencing is the best?
+Q: What fencing form is the best?